-Church of Saint Apostles Simon and Jude was probably built before 1539.
-It was probably founded on the site of the previous one, because the local parish was created in 1313.
-The founder of the temple was the owner of the village, whose family held the patronage over the church.
+The parish church of Saint Apostles Simon and Jude in the village of Nidek was probably built before 1539.
+It was probably erected on the site of an earlier one, as the local parish was established in 1313.
+The founder of the church was Mikołaj Nidecki, the owner of the village, whose family held the patronage over the church.

-Szlak architektury drewnianej.
-Małopolska, Cisowski B., Duda M., Kraków 2005.
+Cisowski B., Duda M., Szlak architektury drewnianej.
+Małopolska, Kraków 2005.

 Siwek L., Drewniany kościół w Nidku, “Wadoviana.
 Przegląd historyczno-kulturalny”, 8/2004.